fxstein/GoProX/README.md

 one exists.
 Simply put the sd card back into the camera and on the next boot up the camera will upgrade itself.

+The `labs` modifier: `goprox --firmware labs` will perform the same check for the latest GoPro Labs firmware version.
+Ommitting the `labs` modifier in a later firmware check will return the camera to the latest official firmware.

 ```
 goprox --import --time
 ```